Phenikaai/phenikaai.github.io/_pages/openings.md

 # Open positions

-**We are actively looking for highly motivated Master/PhD students, PostDoc and Research Assitants (both bachelor and master students can apply).**
+**We are actively looking for highly motivated Master/PhD students, PostDoc and Research Assistants (both bachelor and master students can apply).**

 ### Description